 Throughout the festival's history, the artists and their work were central to the curation of the festival programme.
 The festival calls this approach ‘artist-driven’.
 It was with this idea in mind that, when Mackenzie left in 2018, the decision was taken to no longer appoint a single artistic director for years at a time.
 Instead, one or two artists are invited to serve as each year’s ‘associate artist’ and to curate a relevant part of the programme, including some of their own work and other relevant pieces.

-William Kentridge and Faustin Linyekula were the first associate artists in 2019, followed by Bill T. Jones in 2020, Ryuichi Sakamoto and Gisèle Vienne in 2021 and Angélique Kidjo and Nicolas Stemann in 2022.
+William Kentridge and Faustin Linyekula were the first associate artists in 2019, followed by Bill T. Jones in 2020, Ryuichi Sakamoto and Gisèle Vienne in 2021, Angélique Kidjo and Nicolas Stemann in 2022 and ANOHNI in 2023.

 Since 2019, Emily Ansenk has been director and the festival continues to look for new artists, new forms and new themes.
 The focus lies more on increasing the accessibility of the festival, through more intensive collaborations with partners, associate artists and artists, both local and international.
 Programming hybrid art forms is another important emphasis.
 As part of a larger digitisation effort (which also includes an online archive), digital art will also be given a permanent place at the festival.

 Topicality and diversity remain the bedrock of the festival, with the link between national and international, large-scale and intimate, known and unknown being the main focus of the future.
 For almost 75 years now, the festival has excelled at surprising the public with unforgettable art that cannot be seen anywhere else in the Netherlands.